zaphosting/docs/docs/vserver-windows-python.md

 ---
 id: vserver-windows-python
 title: 'VPS: Installation of Python'
-description: Information on how to install and run Python on your Windows server from ZAP-Hosting.com - ZAP-Hosting.com documentation
+description: "Information on how to install and run Python on your Windows server from ZAP-Hosting.com"
 sidebar_label: Install Python
 services:
   - vserver